tghack 2020 |

 There’s a lot you can do with a libc leak + an arbitrary read, like leaking the address of every other segment in the process memory.

-see that the dynamic linker/loader ld
+see that the dynamic linker/loader ld program has its own

 segment in memory.
 The value the .text segment is loaded in at will be